 In 2010, Crossrail outlined its commitment in the Skills & Employment Strategy to work with JobCentre Plus and other partners to ensure that local people had the opportunity to find work and training through contractors, suppliers and service providers.
 A learning legacy paper on the Skills & Employment Strategy discusses Crossrail’s approach to skills and employment challenges and how Crossrail put in place steps to create a lasting skills legacy.

 As part of Crossrail’s approach to procurement, Crossrail’s commercial contracts required principal contactors to commit to fulfilling specific skills and employment targets.
 These targets included local and/or unemployed job starts, apprenticeships, work placements and work experience.
-A planned learning legacy paper on Implementing Strategic Labour Needs & Training Targets will outline Crossrail’s approach to monitoring contractor performance to maximise employment and skills outcomes across the project.
+The learning legacy paper on Implementing Contractual Skills and Employment Targets outlines Crossrail’s approach to monitoring contractor performance to maximise employment and skills outcomes across the project.

 Crossrail established a state-of-the-art Tunnelling and Underground Construction Academy (TUCA), based in Ilford, in response to the Skills & Employment Strategy and the skills challenges facing the project.
 TUCA is run for industry, by industry and offer a range of courses to meet the industry’s skill needs.
 A learning legacy paper reviews Crossrail’s approach to Addressing Skills Gaps Through Direct Intervention with the establishment of TUCA.